 Yerkes National Primate Research Center

 Yerkes Imaging Center

 Lab Web Site:

 As Chief of the Division of Neuropharmacology and Neurologic Disease, Dr. Howell oversees the administrative functions of the division.
 This entails oversight of the administrative staff, approving grant submissions by division faculty and trainees, ensuring appropriate allocation of division resources and mentoring junior faculty.
-Dr. Howell is involved in reporting division research activities to the National Center for Research Resources (NCRR) and preparing progress and plan descriptions of division research activities for the Yerkes Research Center’s P51 base grant renewal.
-Dr. Howell also serves as the liaison between division staff and the Yerkes administration, and advises the director on issues related to the scientific mission of the Center.
+Dr. Howell is involved in reporting division research activities to the National Institutes of Health Office of Research Infrastructure Programs and preparing progress and plan descriptions of division research activities for the Yerkes Research Center’s base grant renewal.

 View publications on PubMed